- Take Action

 Rochelle Tucker does “everything possible to encourage interaction” among students.
 This initial social connection in first year classes acts as a support for student well-being throughout their degree program.

 Mark Lechner creates flexibility for students by inviting them to share feedback with him throughout his courses using an anonymous comment card.

 Kate Tairyan offers Skype office hours.
 She believes that fostering positive, enjoyable and engaged, learning experiences within her classroom contributes to student well-being.

-Cecilia Sierra-Heredia promotes a positive classroom culture and flexibility by seeking feedback from students through anonymous surveys.
+Cecilia Sierra-Heredia promotes a positive classroom culture and flexibility by seeking feedback from students through First Day and Midterm Questionnaires surveys.
 These short questionnaires explore what is working for the students and what needs to change for them to be successful in the course.

 Peter Ruben uses team based learning to create social connections among students, and build a resilient and supportive learning community within his class.

 Diana Bedoya creates optimal challenge by being proactive in her course design and communication with students in order to minimize students’ uncertainty around expectations for her courses.